klaytn/klaytn-docs/docs/klaytn/design/computation/klaytn-virtual-machine/klaytn-virtual-machine-previous.md

 ### Fees Overview <a id="fees-overview"></a>

 Fees \(denominated in gas\) are charged under three distinct circumstances.
-Sometimes, some policies may be omitted.
 * The first and most common is the `constantGas`.
 It's a fee intrinsic to the computation of the operation.
 * Second, gas may be deducted to form the payment for a subordinate message call or contract creation; this forms part of the payment for `CREATE`, `CALL` and `CALLCODE`.
 * Finally, gas may be charged due to an increase in memory usage.